drsilasaslan/app-faktenchecker/README.md

-# Fact Checker Chrome Extension for Perplexity Pro Users
+# Faktencheck Chrome Extension

 ## Overview

-This Chrome extension allows Perplexity Pro users to fact-check any text on the web using Perplexity's API.
+This Chrome extension allows users to fact-check any text on the web using the Perplexity API.
 It provides a quick and seamless way to verify information without leaving the current webpage.

 ## Key Features